s01Amit/wipro-demo/README.md

-# wipro-demo
+# wipro-repo
-this is  wipro nga traing
+this is  wipro nga training